-We are seeking an outstanding, senior, Indigenous academic to lead the School into its new era.
-The successful candidate must be committed to collaborative, co-design approaches to renewing our teaching programs, deepening our connections with Indigenous communities, and accelerating our research performance and impact.
+We are seeking an outstanding, senior, Indigenous academic to lead the School's research into its new era.
+The successful candidate must be committed to creating the new research agenda for the School, deepening our connections with Indigenous communities, accelerating our research performance and impact, and mentoring staff in a collaborative research environment.